HedgehogDevelopment/HedgehogDevelopment.github.io/razl/comparing.markdown

 The user can move individual ID's left or right, and ID's can be dragged up and down in the list, allowing them to be re-ordered.

-When Razl opens the **Multi-List Field Editor**, it will check to see if the ID's in the list exist on the server and automatically replace the ID's with thier paths.
+When Sitecore Razl opens the **Multi-List Field Editor**, it will check to see if the ID's in the list exist on the server and automatically replace the ID's with thier paths.
 This is only for display purposes.
 The original ID is still stored in the Sitecore field.
 When an ID is replaced with a path, the path is shown with bold text, indicating it has been replaced.
 Hovering the mouse over a Sitecore path will show the original ID in a tool tip.

 ![](/Images/Razl-V4/MultiListFieldEditor.png)

 #### Xml Field Editor
-The **Xml Field Editor** allows users to easily edit and update Xml fields in Razl.
+The **Xml Field Editor** allows users to easily edit and update Xml fields in Sitecore Razl.
 The XML editor attempts to line up Xml elements by their ID, and displays each attribute of the element on it's own line.
 The user can move individual attributes left or right or move the entire element and all it's children.

 Like the **Multi-List Field Editor**, the Xml field editor will locate Sitecore ID's and replace them with their paths.